Musical Inventors – Woodwinds And Brass: Denner, Frichot, and Asté

 • Denner added the register key to the chalumeau to make the clarinet

-• Frichot created influential new instrument
+• Frichot created influential new instruments

 • And Asté added keys to the English bass horn to make the ophicleide.